-1) Place the stand in your desired location making sure to face the flexible duck work toward the wall that the kiln will be vented through.
+- 1) Attach the four feet with the supplied bolts and ensure that they are tight. - Place the stand in your desired location making sure to face the flexible duck work toward the wall that the kiln will be vented through.